Ecolabel and Green Public Procurement

 How Can Ecolabels be Used in GPP?

-- The requirements for the label are based on scientific evidence.
+- the label requirements are based on objectively verifiable and non-discriminatory criteria;

-- They are accessible to all interested parties.
+- the labels are accessible to all interested parties;

 The EU Ecolabel Makes Green Procurement Easy: